 What we will be using and why

-In this quick tutorial we will be using psycopg2 library to connect our FastAPI to our database and here is why:
+library to connect our FastAPI to our database and here is why:

-psycopg2 is a fast and efficient driver that provides a high level of performance and reliability.
+is a fast and efficient driver that provides a high level of performance and reliability.
 It supports a wide range of PostgreSQL features, including transaction management, stored procedures, and user-defined types.
 It also provides a set of advanced features, such as asynchronous support, server-side cursors, and connection pooling.

-One of the benefits of using psycopg2 is its popularity and extensive documentation.
-There are many resources available online that guide how to use psycopg2, including official documentation, third-party tutorials, and code examples.
-This makes it easier for developers to get started with psycopg2 and troubleshoot any issues that they may encounter.
+, including official documentation, third-party tutorials, and code examples.
+This makes it easier for developers to get started with psycopg2

 Prerequisites